learn-co-curriculum/node-modules-patterns/README.md

 }
 ```

-The `main-environment.js` file can pass the argument or not, but it need to invoke the imported configs method:
+The `main-environment.js` file can pass the argument or not, but it needs to invoke the imported configs method:

 ```js
 var configsInit = require('./environment')